samolego/pare-opencloud/web-app-pare/README.md

 ### Develop Your App
 You can start developing your app by modifying the files in the `src` folder.
 The development server will automatically reload your changes as long as you keep a running process of `pnpm build:w`.
 In this setup you currently need a page reload to see your changes.

-You should start by rephrasing the app name `skeleton` to your desired app name in the following files:
+You should start by rephrasing the app name `pare` to your desired app name in the following files:
 - package.json
 - vite.config.ts
 - dev/docker/opencloud/apps.yaml (if you need config for your app)